Fremantle Stuff > North Fremantle > heritage images. See also: industrial area, post office.

-The photo above is from Wikipedia from a glass plate negative held by SLWA #009205PD and shows Victoria Avenue, North Fremantle (now Queen Victoria St, and formerly Perth Rd) looking south towards the river and Fremantle proper, with the Town Hall on the left.
+The photo above is from Wikipedia from a glass plate negative held by SLWA #009205PD and shows Victoria Avenue, North Fremantle (formerly Perth Road, now Queen Victoria Street) looking south towards the river and Fremantle proper, with the Town Hall on the left.

 It seems that the photographer had taken another photograph a few minutes before with a large dog in the frame.
 This is from the glass plate negative held by SLWA #017563PD.

 The former North Fremantle Town Hall 11 July 2016

 The North Fremantle Town Hall in the 1940s.
 Photo #370 from the Fremantle Library; text:

 North Fremantle Town Hall.
 Foundation stone laid by W.H.
 James K.C.M.L.A. on 3.09.1902.
 When North Fremantle was declared a municipality on 13.09.1895, Council met for a short time in Mason's Hall, Mason Street, North Fremantle.
 One year later, September 1896, a move was made to new municipal offices at the corner of John and Bruce Streets.
 A grey sandstone erection 25 feet by 18 feet cost 195 pounds.
 These premises were afterwards the Fire Station.
 From 1903, the Town Hall, the focal point of a busy township, catered for every aspect of human endeavour; Mason Lodge meetings, Roman Catholic balls, ratepayers meetings and, above all, for many years as a cinema.
 North Fremantle amalgamated with Fremantle in 1961.
 Note: notice board with cinema advertisements.
 Source: Mr S. Jones